Simon Flexner: Medical school and career

 He returned to college, getting his medical degree from Louisville Medical College in 1889.
 He did postgraduate work in pathology at Johns Hopkins University Medical School, and started teaching there.
 By 1899, he was a professor of pathology at the University of Pennsylvania.

 Flexner was elected to the American Philosophical Society in 1901.

 He taught at Penn until 1903, but was called to the Rockefeller Institute for Medical Research (later Rockefeller University), where he started serving as its first director in 1901.
 He managed the research institute until 1935.
 Through this affiliation and related work, he came to know the philanthropist John D. Rockefeller, who supported research and basic medical care.

 In December 1907 Flexner declared in a reading of his paper on "Tendencies in Pathology" in the University of Chicago that it would be possible in the then-future for diseased human organs substitution for healthy ones by surgery—including arteries, stomach, kidneys and heart.
 These previsions became reality in the second half of the 20th century.

 In 1911, Flexner was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

 From 1910 to 1914 he was a trustee of the Carnegie Institution.

 Marriage and family

 Simon Flexner married Helen Thomas (later professor of English) and had a family.
 His son James Thomas Flexner became a prolific writer; one of his works was an extensive biography of George Washington.

-Dr. Flexner died in May 1946 in New York City, from a myocardial infarction (heart attack).
+Simon Flexner died in May 1946 in New York City, from a myocardial infarction (heart attack).
 He was 83 years old.
 His papers are currently housed at the American Philosophical Society and the Becker Medical Library at the Washington University School of Medicine.